GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 the ``auto_number`` options which tries to do something sensible to keep the MEF structurally valid.

-The second difficulty is due to the fact a reference to an extension is just that a "reference", a "link", it is not a copy.
+The second difficulty is due to the fact an assignment of an extension to a variable is just a "reference", a "link", it is not a copy.
 Any changes to the variable standing as a pointer to an extension in an AstroData object will affect the AstroData object itself.